xieby1/runXonY/README.md

   * **Color, Other Parent, From, To**: same to Node's
   * Other attributes will be ignored

+User libreoffice as csv editor.
+Two settings need to be changed:
+Open csv -> Text Import -> Format quoted field as text Save as -> Edit filter settings -> Quote all text cells

 ## Tech stack

 * python3: translate runXonY.csv to gnuclad preferred format.